GiorgosL/python-flask-campaign-prediction-end-to-end/README.md

 2. check the pandas profilling report for the two dataframes found in the data folder

 3. install requirements.txt

+4. place the Campaign.csv and Mortgage.csv in the data folder (if not there)

 4. optionally run the pytests to debug utils.py